A delicious recipe for Peruvian Minestrone Soup loaded with veggies and beef in a fragrant basil-spinach broth.

 A delicious recipe for Peruvian Minestrone Soup - made with a fragrant basil broth.
 Healthy and flavorful! www.feastingathome.com

-Saute rough-chopped garlic in a large saute pan with olive oil -until fragrant and golden.
-Add spinach and basil and basil.
+Step one: Saute shallots and garlic in a large saute pan with olive oil -until fragrant and golden.
+Add spinach and basil and basil and wilt.

 A delicious recipe for Peruvian Minestrone Soup - made with a fragrant basil-infused bone broth.
 Healthy and flavorful! #peruvianminestrone #basil #brothysoup #peruvianrecipes #minestrone #minestronesoup #broth www.feastingathome.com

-Blend the spinach mixture with one cup beef stock and queso fresco cheese in a blender until smooth.
+Step two: Place the spinach mixture in the blender and blend with beef stock and queso fresco cheese in a blender until smooth.
+This is what gives the soup its amazing flavor and color.

 A delicious recipe for Peruvian Minestrone Soup - made with a fragrant basil broth.
 Healthy and flavorful! www.feastingathome.com